yuxiaoba/my-wowchemy-site/content/publication/deeppower23/index.md

 url_video: ''

 ---
-The blow figure shows the framework of GIED.
+The blow figure shows the framework of Deeppower.
 ![DeepPower Framework](./DeepPower.jpg)